 This strategy gets the name “diagonal” because it combines a horizontal spread, which represents differences in expiration dates, with a vertical spread, which represents differences in strike prices.
 You could even think of it as the offspring of a calendar spread and a vertical spread.

-Simply put once again to drive home the point, you buy an option that will not expire for many months and then sell options that will expire in the front month against the current long option.
+Simply put, you buy an option that will not expire for many months and then sell options that will expire in the front month against the current long option.
 Thus you get exposure both in different contract months and strike prices.
 In a nutshell, you will be choosing a back-month leg that is different from the front-month leg.
 Starting to make a little more sense now?

 To understand and be able to implement this strategy more successfully, you also need to know the differential time value decay.
-Worth mentioning here is that any diagonal spread has only two possible strike combination which has to always be the same.
+It is worth mentioning that any diagonal spread has only two possible strike combinations which have to always be the same.

 AAPL Diagonal Call Spread Example

 Using a current example with AAPL stock, let’s say that you have determined using your awesome technical analysis skills that AAPL will rise gradually for the next four months.
 You enter a diagonal call spread by buying a NOV 425 call for $300 and at the same time sell an OCT 450 call for $100.
 The net investment required to put on the spread is a debit of $200.

 Just like a vertical spread, you have both limited upside profit potential and limited risk.
 The ideal situation for the position would be that AAPL either remains flat and or closes in between the two strike prices (say $435).
 In this scenario, as soon as the near-month 450 call expires worthless, the options trader can sell another call and repeat the entire process every month until expiration of the longer term call.
 Now you can see why it's similar to a covered call strategy.